mightymos/OnbrightFlasher/readme.md

 ## Flashing using the Sonoff's internal ESP8285

-The ESP8285 present in the Sonoff RF Bridge R2 v2.2 could theoretically serve as the source flasher.
-The USBRXD pin is bridged to SCL, while the USBTXD pin is bridged to SDA.
+The ESP8285 present in the Sonoff RF Bridge R2 v2.2 could theoretically serve as the flasher.
+For example the USBRXD pin is bridged to SCL, while the USBTXD pin is bridged to SDA.
 The reset pad would need to be soldered with a wire, though the datasheet is unclear if reset is active low or active high.

-Note that the reset function on the reset pin of the stock Sonoff RF Bridge is probably disabled.
-In other words, the pin is configured as general purpose input/output by fuse and thus the target cannot be held in reset.
+Note however, that the reset function on the reset pin of the stock Sonoff RF Bridge is probably disabled.
+In other words, the pin is configured as general purpose input/output by fuse setting when originally programmed and thus the target cannot be held in reset by this pin.
 Handshaking is apparently performed at microcontroller power up or restart.
-Therefore, for the first flash the flasher needs to first be powered while a same or independent power source is applied to the target during handshake.
+Finally therefore, for the first flash the flasher needs to first be unpowered prior to a power source being applied to the target during handshake retries.

 Once setfuse is changed (see below) the ESP8285 on the Sonoff itself could be used to reflash the microcontroller.
-However, this would require soldering a wire to the reset pad.
+However, again, this would require soldering a wire to the reset pad.
 The original Sonoff black case with EFM8BB1 allowed microcontroller reset by a long pulse on an C2D pin but that is not available here.
 Therefore it is ultimately probably easiest to just use an external flasher.

 ## Special Thanks
 Special thanks to @matlab22 for writing the flasher python script.